 When your iPhone update says update requested, you can try this method to fix the OTA update gets stuck problem.
 Here's how to do.

-Step 1: Make sure you have the latest version of iTunes installed on your computer.
+Step 1: Make sure you have the latest version of Finder / Apple Devices / iTunes installed on your computer.
 If you’re using macOS Catalina or later, open Finder instead.

 Step 2: Connect your iPhone to the computer using a USB cable.

-Step 3: If prompted, tap Trust on your iPhone and enter your device passcode to authorize iTunes.
+Step 3: If prompted, tap Trust on your iPhone and enter your device passcode to authorize Finder / Apple Devices / iTunes.

-Step 4: Launch iTunes/Finder and select your iPhone from the device list.
+Step 4: Launch Finder / Apple Devices / iTunes and select your iPhone from the device list.

-Step 5: In the Summary tab (iTunes) or General tab (Finder), click Check for Update.
+Step 5: In the Summary tab (Finder) or General tab (Finder), click Check for Update.

 Step 6: If an update is available, click Download and Update.